dbailey1564/roll-et/docs/bet_certificate_contract.md

 # Roll-et — Bet Certificate (Bet Cert) Contract

 ## Purpose
 Provide a portable, offline-verifiable proof of a Player’s locked bet in a specific round.
 Allows Players to reopen or view their bet state securely and ensures that bets are immutable once the round is locked.
+Admission to the round occurs via the [Join Challenge/Response Contract](./join_challenge_response_contract.md); if the seat was funded with a stored [BANK receipt](./bank_receipt_contract.md), that reference is bound into the Bet Cert for downstream settlement.

 ## Trust Chain & Roles
 - **Root Authority:** Anchor baked into PWA; signs House Certificates.